dpareasy/inspection_robot/README.md

 ## Introduction ##
-This repository contains a ROS-based software, developed in python language, that implements the behavior of a surveillance robot.
-It represents an improvement of a previous work in which the simulation was handled with two scripts simulating the path of the robot through different random viapoints.
+This repository houses a software that implements the behavior of a surveillance robot using ROS (Robot Operating System).
+The code is written in Python and is an improvement over a previous iteration where the simulation was handled through two separate scripts that randomly generated the robot's path through various waypoints.
+In this updated version, the simulation is carried out using Gazebo and 3D visualization is provided by RViz.
-Here instead, the simulation is done with gazebo, and rviz is used as 3D visualizer.
+For a comprehensive understanding of the project's architecture, please refer to the [initial version](https://github.com/dpareasy/Assignment1) of the project.

-For a detailed description of the architecture of the project visit the [first version](https://github.com/dpareasy/Assignment1) of the project.
+Hereafter only the changes with respect to the old version will be pointed out.